hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Nor does their charity that name deserve.
 >
 > Bel.
-'Tis not all gold that glitters, you well know,
+It is not all gold that glitters, you well know,
 >
 > For half their charity's mere outside show.
 >